Are you curious about some of the worst overrated books of all time?

 There are very few resources on power and power games.

 Even a book like Games People Play, which most people I’m sure won’t even understand, has sold millions of copies.

-Finally, The 48 Laws of Power had a big marketing machine behind that help propel it forward.
+Finally, The 48 Laws of Power had a big marketing machine behind it that helped propel it forward.

-Fake or semi-fake news such as “banned in American” prison was part of the marketing machine.
+Fake or semi-fake news such as “banned in American” prisons was part of the marketing machine.

 #4.
 David and Goliath

 But it’s also one of those books that if you asked me what it’s all about 3 months after I read it, I wouldn’t be sure.